traitecoevo/austraits.build/docs/Building.md

 #### Questions

-This section provides a place to record any queries we have about the dataset (recorded as a named array), including notes on any additonal traits that may have been collected in the study but have not been icnoproated into austraits.
+This section provides a place to record any queries we have about the dataset (recorded as a named array), including notes on any additional traits that may have been collected in the study but have not been incorporated into austraits.

 An example is as follows: